weevilgenius/aws-sdk-osx/README.md

 # AWS Mobile SDK for macOS

 The `aws-sdk-macos` branch of this fork is a port of version 2.8.2 of the AWS Mobile SDK for iOS to macOS.
 The port is only missing `AWSLex`, `AWSPinpoint`, and the `Cognito Auth` frameworks.
+These frameworks are closly tied to iOS and UIKit.
+Considerable work would need to go into them to make them work.
+Once Apple supports UIKit on macOS (sometime this year we hope), this should be much easier.

 To use the port in your macOS project:
-1. first clone or download this project to your Mac.
+1. First clone or download this project to your Mac.
 1. Be sure you are on the`aws-sdk-macos` branch, it's the default.
 Switch over to it if you are not.
 1. Open the AWSmacOSSDKv2.xcodeproj.
+If Xcode asks to `Autocreate Schemes`, click `Automatically Create Schemes`.
-1. Build each framework target you need.
+1. Build each framework target you need, by selecting the appropriate scheme in the Xcode tool bar.
-1. Find the frameworks you need in the Products folder in Xcode.
+1. Find the frameworks you built in the Products folder in Xcode.
+The Products folder will be down at the bottom of all the listed folders in the file browser.
-1. Right-click on of them and View in Finder.
+1. Right-click on them and select View in Finder.
 1. Then from the Finder, you can drag-n-drop the frameworks into your macOS project.
+Be sure to drag-n-drop the framework's directory.
+For example, drag-n-drop the `AWSS3.framework` directory you see in the Finder after building AWSS3 framework.

 NOTE: while all these frameworks build, they have not been tested against the SDKs unit tests.
 I have not figured out how to run them yet.